Over the years I think I have done the complete IBS obstacle course – and I have got rid of virtually all of my IBS symptoms.

 I managed it, but I didn’t enjoy it anything like I could have done.

-Now I am virtually symptom-free.
+I no longer have IBS symptoms.
 And I have got my life back.

-I still am lactose and fructose intolerant, and have been so for as long as I can remember.
-But I feel so much better and appreciate life so much more.
+I can eat anything I fancy.
+I feel so much better and appreciate life so much more.
 Instead of just “getting through the day” I have new-found energy and drive for myself and for my loved ones.

 Want to know how?